IndrayaniWanjari/ISO-27001-Lead-Implementer/README.md

 This repository serves as a structured, clause-by-clause **learning archive and practical implementation guide** for ISO/IEC 27001:2022.
 Each module includes my interpretation of the standard, implementation strategies, real-world examples, and personal reflections — all of which are intended to demonstrate my technical and strategic understanding of building a compliant and effective ISMS.

+This knowledge is primarily based on the **ISO 27001 Lead Implementer Course by Advisera**.
+I would like to acknowledge **Dejan Kosutic**, the course instructor, for his structured approach and valuable insights throughout the training.

 ---

 ## 🧠 What Is ISO/IEC 27001?